gauthamchandra/learning-scala-from-js/pure-basics-and-primitives.md

 * the `s` formatter (aka. standard string interplation)
 * the `f` formatter (aka. the "printf" style string interpolation)
 * the `raw` formatter (aka. the same as the `s` formatter but doesn't escape anything)
-* The old fashioned way using "+" operator.

 ```scala
 val num = 3